Car Bursts Into Flames After Doing Doughnuts for Crowd in Anaheim Parking Lot

 Anaheim Fire Department firefighters responded to the scene and doused the fire.

 Investigators are working to determine the identity of the driver.
+No arrests have been made in connection with the incident, Heinzel said.

 It was unknown if the vehicle had been stolen.